oskar-zhang/newsite/_posts/2015-09-22-js-version.markdown

 ---
 layout:     post
-title:      "Hello Lane!"
+title:      "Thank you"
-subtitle:   "I Love You!
-Rawrrrrrrrrrrrrrrrrr"
+subtitle:   "Thank you Huang Xuan for providing this template and giving me a chance to learn!"
 date:       2016-03-30
-author:     "Oskar"
+author:     "Student"
 header-img: "img/post-bg-js-version.jpg"
 tags:
     - 前端开发